connectedacademy/talkingpictures/course/content/en/class1/intro.md

 description: >-
   When everyone has the means to make and publish photographic images, what makes some stories more believable than others?
 What makes some photographers more believable than others?
-Welcome to The Owlrd Press Photo Foundation's **Talking Pictures**, a new kind of photography course where photographers, their subjects and audiences come together.
+Welcome to The Wolrd Press Photo Foundation's **Talking Pictures**, a new kind of photography course where photographers, their subjects and audiences come together.
 This week sees Lebanese photographer Dalia Khamissy re-united with some of the subjects from her